eslint-functional/eslint-plugin-functional/docs/rules/prefer-immutable-types.md

 ### `enforcement`

 The level of immutability that should be enforced.
+One of the following:

+- `None` - Don't enforce any immutability.
+- `ReadonlyShallow` - Enforce that the data is shallowly immutable.
+- `ReadonlyDeep` - Enforce that the data is deeply immutable (methods may not be).
+- `Immutable` - Enforce that everything is deeply immutable, nothing can be modified.

 #### ❌ Incorrect